-REGRETS that the resolution ultimately overstepped its intended purpose and made it much more difficult for WA member states to ensure that those individuals who have committed a crime are appropriately punished; NOTES that the resolution's text includes the following statement: "1.
+REGRETS that the resolution ultimately overstepped its intended purpose and made it much more difficult for WA member states to ensure that those individuals who have committed a crime are appropriately punished; NOTES that the resolution's taxt includes the following statement: "1.
+Once an individual has been acquitted of a

+NOTES that the resolution's text includes the following statement: "1.
 Once an individual has been acquitted of a crime, member states shall not try that individual for the same alleged criminal act again.";